Yugalchaudhary01/patient_readmission_project/README.md

 Key Findings
 Top Predictive Features:

-Number of inpatient visits
+Length of inpatient stays
-Number of medications
-Primary diagnosis (Circulatory issues)
-Time in hospital
-Number of lab procedures
+Number of medication
+Number of primary diagnosis (Circulatory problems) Length of stay in hospital Number of lab test that a patient undergoes

-High-Risk Patient Profile:
+Patient at risk Profile:

-Previous inpatient admissions
-Taking >20 medications
-Circulatory system diagnosis
-Long hospital stays (8+ days)
+Past inpatient visit Receiving more than 20 medications Cardiovascular disease diagnosis Lengthy stays in hospital (more than 8 days)

 📚 References
 Strack et al. (2014).
 "Diabetes 130-US hospitals dataset"